trinhlehainam/Isekaijitaku/forgejo/actions/deploy-keys/README.md

 ## Important Notes

+1. **Runner Environment**
+   - Docker/container runners: Create SSH config per workflow
+   - Host runners: Configure SSH globally on the host
+   - Never modify host SSH config from workflows

-1. **SSH Key Types**
+2. **SSH Key Types**
-   - Without passphrase: Use the SSH Agent approach for simpler setup
+   - Without passphrase: Use the SSH Agent approach
-   - With passphrase: Use the Expect approach for secure key handling
+   - With passphrase: Use the Expect approach

-2. **actions/checkout Configuration**
+3. **actions/checkout Configuration**
    - Always use the full URL `https://github.com/actions/checkout@v4`
-   - SSH configuration must be in `~/.ssh` directory
+   - For container runners: Create SSH config in workflow
+   - For host runners: Use pre-configured SSH setup
    - Use `github-server-url` with `https://` prefix
-   - Store SSH known hosts in repository variables

 ## Best Practices

-1. **SSH Configuration**
+1. **Runner Configuration**
-   - Use custom paths in `runner.temp` directory to avoid conflicts
-   - Set proper file permissions:
+   - Container runners:
-     - `700` for SSH directory
+     - Create isolated SSH config per workflow
-     - `600` for private keys and config files
-     - `644` for known_hosts file
+     - Clean up sensitive files after use
-   - Use `StrictHostKeyChecking yes` for security
+     - Use temporary directories when needed
+   - Host runners:
-   - Configure custom SSH command with `-F` flag
+     - Configure SSH once at runner setup
+     - Maintain proper file permissions
+     - Keep SSH configuration under admin control

-2. **Key Security**
+2. **Security**
+   - Never modify host system files from workflows
+   - Clean up sensitive files in container environments
-   - Use Ed25519 keys (more secure than RSA)
+   - Use proper file permissions
-   - Consider using passphrases for production keys
-   - Store keys securely in repository secrets
+   - Store secrets securely in repository settings

+3. **SSH Configuration**
+   - Container runners:
+     - Create fresh config for each workflow
+     - Use workflow-specific paths
-   - Clean up keys and config files after use
+     - Clean up after use
-   - Never expose keys in logs or outputs

-3. **Access Control**
-   - Grant minimal required permissions
-   - Use read-only access when possible
-   - Regularly rotate keys
-   - Remove unused deploy keys
-   - Use separate keys for different environments

-4. **Error Handling**
-   - Add proper error handling in scripts
+   - Host runners:
-   - Use timeouts for SSH operations
+     - Use global SSH configuration
-   - Log SSH connection issues
-   - Ensure cleanup runs with `if: always()`
-   - Handle SSH agent cleanup properly
+     - Maintain by system administrators
+     - Share configuration across workflows

 ## Troubleshooting

 1. **SSH Authentication**
-   - Message "successfully authenticated... but does not provide shell access" is expected
+   - Message "successfully authenticated... but does not provide shell access" is expected.
+[Learn More](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection)
    - Command exits with code 1, which is normal
-   - Use `ssh -T` for testing, or `ssh -vT` for verbose output
+   - Use `ssh -T` for testing, or `ssh -vT` for verbose output, avoid using -v in production that can leak secrets
    - Only Git operations (clone, push, pull) are allowed

 2. **Permission Denied**